jitsecurity/jit-customer-scripts/README.md

 ## Development

 To override the default Frontegg authentication endpoint, you can set the `FRONTEGG_AUTH_ENDPOINT` environment variable.
 If the variable is not set, the default value will be used.

+To override Jit's API end point, you can set the `JIT_API_ENDPOINT` environment variable.
+If the variable is not set, the default value will be used.